Hot Springs, South Dakota: Geography

 According to the United States Census Bureau, the city has a total area of 3.61 sqmi, all land.
-Hot Springs has been assigned the ZIP code 57747 and the FIPS place code 30220.

 History

 The Sioux and Cheyenne people had long frequented the area, appreciating its warm springs.
 According to several accounts, including a ledger art piece by the Oglala Lakota artist Amos Bad Heart Bull, Native Americans considered the springs sacred.

 European settlers arrived in the second half of the 19th century.
 They first named the city "Minnekahta" after its Lakota name.
 It was renamed Hot Springs in 1882, which is a translation of the Native American name.
 A variety of health resorts were built on the tourism offered by the springs.